CondensedMilk7/primordial-soup-static/src/articles/blindingly-bright-side.md

 among which "eudaimonia" is more distinguished – a Greek term for human flourishing, ultimate good and happiness.
 The concept of "eudaimonia", as well as "weakness of will" leads us back to Aristotelian ethics.
 Lacan (2008) in his seventh seminar speaks about the dangers of happiness studies and criticizes Aristotle's ethics.
-Aristotle inherits the fundamental opposition between appetitive desires and moral reason from stoicism where there exists a separation between passions and rationality (Wright, 2013).
+Aristotle makes a fundamental distinction between appetitive desires and moral reason – the separation between passions and rationality (Wright, 2013).

 > "A whole large field of what constitutes for us the sphere of sexual desires is
 > simply classed by Aristotle in the realm of monstrous anomalies - he uses the term